 One of the things I love the most about this model is the tilt function of the fan because we can control where the heat is going to point.

-The other feature I just loved is how tiny and portable is, but powerful because with its 1500 Watt output power, it behaves like the big ones.
+The other feature I just loved is how tiny and portable it is, but powerful because, with its 1500 Watt output power, it behaves like the big ones.